nicky-nym/nicky-nym.github.io/pages/cities.md

 * rescue vehicles for hauling floodlights, hydraulic rescue tools, etc.
 * hazardous materials vehicles with hazmat suits, etc.

-Ideally the Impossible City buildings would all be built with standpipes and fire sprinkler systems, so pump engines and tender vehicles may be less important in a kinematic city, allowing the city to instead have more ambulances, hazmat vehicles and rescue vehicles.
+Ideally the Impossible City buildings would all be built with standpipes and fire sprinkler systems, so pump engines and tender vehicles may be less important in an impossible city, allowing the city to instead have more ambulances, hazmat vehicles and rescue vehicles.

 A variety of small vehicles can be used for different types of emergency response.
 These types of vehicles are uncommon here in the United States, but are not a new invention, and are in use elsewhere in the world in places with narrow streets.
 Examples include:
 * motorcycle ambulances<sup>([link](https://en.wikipedia.org/wiki/Motorcycle_ambulance))</sup>